NeilMacMullen/kusto-loco/README.md

 # !!!
 UNDER CONSTRUCTION !!!

 This fork is currently undergoing changes and is unstable.
-Please refer back to the original repo for a more stable version
+See [todo-list](docs/planned_work.md) Please refer back to the original repo for a more stable version

 # Kusto-Loco